Skip to content

 If your Explanation of Sharing (EOS) shows that $135 is your responsibility after repricing, but the provider later sends you a bill for $835, the $700 difference is considered a Balance Bill.

-At Impact Health Sharing, we work hard to negotiate fair, reasonable rates for our members—this is called repricing, and it’s effective in more than 98% of cases.
+At Impact Health Sharing, we work hard to ensure our members pay fair, reasonable rates for medical care, which is done through a process called repricing, and it’s effective in more than 98% of cases.
 However, because providers aren't required to accept the repriced amount, you may occasionally receive a Balance Bill if they choose not to participate.

 What do I do if I receive a balance bill?